MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

 With restricted access control, you can manage the access of a SharePoint site and its content.
 As a [SharePoint administrator](sharepoint-admin-role.md), you'll grant access to specified users in the group associated with a SharePoint site.
 Users who aren't added to the specified group can't access even if they previously had site access permissions to a file.
-Restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.
+The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.

 Restricting site access based on group membership reduces the risk of oversharing within your organization.
 Restricted access control provides an extra layer of security to safeguard site content.
 By enabling restricted site access, you apply a policy that stops sharing content with people who aren't a member of the group.
 Use and consult [data access governance reports](data-access-governance-reports.md) to see how data is currently being shared.

 For example, the research department has a Microsoft 365 group containing all of their department members.
 They don’t want anyone outside of the department to have access to the research department site or its contents.
 To restrict site access to the research department's Microsoft 365 group, you enable restricted access control using PowerShell.

-[SharePoint Powershell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) module is required to enable restricted access control.
+[SharePoint PowerShell](https://learn.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) module is required to enable restricted access control.

 ## Requirements